gabrielmagno/nano-dlna/README.md

 ### Seek

-When a video is in play, you can issue `seek` command to adjust its postions:
+When a video is playing, you can issue a `seek` command to adjust its postion:

-    nanodlna seek -q 'osmc' '00:17:25'
+    nanodlna seek -q 'TV' '00:17:25'

 With device option: